Regulation

 2. State police power + the gambling hook

 Under the 10th Amendment, states have broad authority to regulate gambling as a matter of public health and morals.
-This is "police power."
 State AGs argue that letting residents risk money on uncertain outcomes — even on a CFTC-regulated platform — is still gambling, regardless of the federal label.

-The Third Circuit became the first federal appeals court to weigh in on April 6, 2026, ruling 2-1 that CFTC has exclusive jurisdiction over DCM trades.
-But there is no Supreme Court precedent yet, and a circuit split may emerge: the 9th Circuit is hearing Nevada's case, Maryland's district court ruled against Kalshi, and cases in Washington, Massachusetts, Arizona, and New York are still testing the same core issue.
+The Third Circuit became the first federal appeals court to weigh in on April 6, 2026, ruling 2-1 that the CFTC has exclusive jurisdiction over DCM trades.
+But there is no Supreme Court precedent yet, and other circuits are still testing the same core issue.

 These are the states currently challenging prediction markets, along with the basic legal theory behind each action.